This post was last updated on October 29th, 2020 at 03:00 am

 What you need before Opting for Xtraview

 - You must have a DStv Xtraview compliant/capable decoder.
-Such decoder includes HD PVR 2P, single view 4-series 4S, and 4U, Single view HD 5S and 5U, all explora models such as Explora 1, 2A and 3a.
-Then the new DStv 6-series decoder. older DStv decoders like the SD decoders can no longer do xtraview.
+Such decoder includes HD PVR 2P, single view 4-series 4S, 4U, Single view HD 5S and 5U, and all Explora models such as Explora 1, 2A, and 3a.
+Then the new DStv 6-series decoder.
+Older DStv decoders like the SD decoders can no longer do xtraview.

 How to complete the within-the-decoder Xtraview setup